3 Short Scenes from the Chinese Classroom: Why I Probably Can Never Go Home Again

 I went back inside and taught a 90 minute lesson on European business recruitment practices.

-15 thoughts on “3 Short Scenes from the Chinese Classroom: Why I Probably Can Never Go Home Again”
+15 responses to “3 Short Scenes from the Chinese Classroom: Why I Probably Can Never Go Home Again”

 We’re reading Charlotte’s Web in my 3rd grade class, and the running joke is that instead of eating poor little piggy Wilbur for Christmas dinner, we’ll turn class clown Rodrigo into Rodrigo sausage and Rodrigoburgers and eat him for my birthday.
 The kids love it.